 Reviews: Contact your most loyal customers and ask them for a written or video review of their experience on your blog.
 This will make them feel taken into account and increase their satisfaction when visiting your website.
 Some tools request reviews within your website through a form and then publish them.

-Email marketing: Through an email marketing campaign, you can send a form to ask directly what they think of your blog.
+Email marketing: You can send a form to ask directly what they think of your blog through an email marketing campaign.
 Remember to request all the data of each user and tell them that their testimonial will be published.

 Make testimony effective